2022 Danish European Union opt-out referendum

 A referendum on the abolition of the defence opt-out, one of the country's opt-outs from the European Union, was held in Denmark on 1 June 2022.
 The referendum was announced on 6 March 2022 following a broad multi-party defence agreement reached during the 2022 Russian invasion of Ukraine.
-The referendum resulted in the "Yes" side winning with approximately two-thirds of the vote.
+The referendum was approved with the "Yes" side securing approximately two-thirds of the vote.

 Background

-After the rejection of the Maastricht Treaty in the 1992 referendum, the Edinburgh Agreement was reached, which gave Denmark four opt-outs in the European Union (EU), one of which was on defence matters.
-The Maastricht Treaty was subsequently ratified in 1993.
+After the rejection of the Maastricht Treaty in the 1992 referendum, the Edinburgh Agreement was reached, granting Denmark four opt-outs from European Union (EU) policies, including one on defence matters.
+This compromise allowed Denmark to ratify the Maastricht Treaty in 1993.
 The defence opt-out meant that Denmark did not participate in the Common Security and Defence Policy or EU military operations.
-In addition, the opt-out meant that Denmark did not participate in the decision processes in the EU related to military operations.
+In addition, the opt-out excluded Denmark from decision-making processes in the EU related to military operations.

+The Russian invasion of Ukraine in February 2022 sent shockwaves across Europe, prompting countries to reassess their security and defense strategies.
+In response, the Danish government, under Prime Minister Mette Frederiksen, reconsidered Denmark’s longstanding opt-out from EU defense cooperation.
+The government and EU officials viewed Denmark's potential alignment with EU defense policies as essential for strengthening Europe’s security framework.
+Less than two weeks after Russia's invasion, Frederiksen called for a referendum to abolish the defense opt-out, marking what was seen as a decisive shift in Denmark's defense policy.

-This is the third referendum to be held in relation to the country's opt-outs.
-In 2000, the Danish electorate rejected the adoption of the euro as national currency, and in 2015 a proposal to modify the justice opt-out was also rejected.
-For a referendum to be rejected, a majority of participating voters must vote against, and the voters voting against must represent at least 30% of the electorate; however the parties behind the defence agreement have agreed that the result of the referendum should stand regardless of the turnout.
+This was the third referendum held on Denmark's EU opt-outs.
+In 2000, the Danish electorate rejected the adoption of the euro as national currency, and in 2015, a proposal to modify the justice opt-out was also rejected.

+For a referendum to be rejected, a majority of participating voters must vote against it, and those voting against must constitute at least 30% of the total electorate.
+However, the parties supporting the defence agreement agreed that the result would be respected regardless of voter turnout.